apocalyptech/ft-explorer/README.md

 you've got the necessary stuff installed, though Linux folks will have the easiest time of it.

-**Linux:** You probably already have these installed via your package manager, but if not, just use your package manger to install a package named something like `python-pyqt5` or `pyqt5` or the like, and that should take care of it for you.
+**Linux:** You may already have these installed via your package manager, but if not, just use your package manger to install a package named something like `python-pyqt5` or `pyqt5` or the like, and that should take care of it for you.